-We would still advise you to accept your offer by the stated deadline, however if you are unable to do so, offers will not be withdrawn.
+If you are applying for a course for September 2021, we would advise you to accept your offer by the stated deadline, however, if you are unable to do so offers will not be withdrawn.
 You should contact your Admissions Officer to advise them of your situation.

 There are a number of online tests that are acceptable.
 Details of these can be found on our English Language Requirements page.

-Currently the admission and visa process is working as normal and we are planning to complete the process that allows applicants to enrol in September.
+The admission and visa processes are working as normal.
 We will continue to monitor the situation, and should this change, applicants will be contacted.

-Providing that you have a course offer from the University of Westminster and you meet all other eligibility criteria, you can apply with your provisional or predicted grades confirmed by your school/college.
+Providing that you have a course offer and you meet all other eligibility criteria, you can apply with your provisional or predicted grades confirmed by your school/college.
 Any scholarship offer will be conditional on your final results.

 If you have any mitigating circumstances, you should advise us as soon as possible and a letter from your school, college or university should be sent to us to confirm this.

-If you are taking qualifications outside of the UK and you have been advised that you will not be receiving a result or the results you will be awarded are going to change, please advise us as soon as possible.
-We are reviewing the entry criteria for each country as we receive official confirmation of changes to their grading system of awarding criteria.
+If you are taking qualifications outside of the UK and you have been advised that you will not be receiving a result, or the results you will be awarded are going to change, please advise us as soon as possible.
+We are reviewing the entry criteria for each country as we receive official confirmation of changes to their grading systems.

-If you require a visa to study in the UK, we will still need to evidence your qualifications to meet the UKVI requirements, before a CAS can be issued.
-We understand that it may not be possible to obtain original certification so at this stage scanned copies will be accepted.
+If you require a visa to study in the UK, we will still need evidence that your qualifications meet the UKVI requirements before a CAS can be issued.
+We understand that it may not be possible to obtain original certification at this time, so scanned copies will be accepted.

 Yes, for most courses we allow applicants to defer for one year.
 Please contact your Admissions Officer if you wish to defer your place.

 As all staff are currently working remotely, we cannot accept any documents by post.
-Please scan and email any document to us.
+Please scan and email any documents to us.

-At this time we appreciate that it may be difficult to obtain the documents you need, and many countries will be delayed in supplying results.
-We will allow applicants as much time as possible to supply documents, however, if you are applying via UCAS for an undergraduate course, the current UCAS deadline is 31 August.
-If you require a Tier 4 visa to continue your studies in the UK, you will also need to submit all the required documentation to apply for your CAS and obtain your visa.
+We appreciate that it may be difficult to obtain the documents you need, and many countries will be delayed in supplying results.
+We will allow applicants as much time as possible to supply documents, however, if you are applying via UCAS for an undergraduate course, the current deadline is still 31 August for September 2021.
+If you require a Student Route visa to study in the UK, you will need to submit all the required documentation to apply for your CAS and obtain your visa.